NehaRawal12/NehaRawal12-math_quize/README..md

 1. **Open the `index.html` file** in your preferred web browser.
 2. **Click "Start"** on the welcome page to begin the quiz.

----

-Enjoy testing and improving your math skills with the Math Quiz Web Application!